 Built sometime around 1791, the St. Francis Inn is one of the oldest structures in the city.
 Suites feature antique furnishings and decor, balconies and fireplaces.
 There’s also a shaded courtyard for daydreaming on balmy afternoons.
 Parking is free, bicycles are available to explore the narrow streets and full gourmet breakfast is included.

 Coming to visit in time for Nights of Lights?
 Just steps from St. George Street, the Carriage Way Bed & Breakfast is ideally situated for such explorations!
 The house is within a few minutes of everything on your St. Augustine bucket list, including restaurants and attractions.
 The Victorian home was built sometime around 1883, and its verandas drip with Southern charm.
 All the rooms and suites are named for gemstones, and it makes sense.
 This place is a sweet little gem in the Old City.

-There are two sides to St. Augustine: the historic Old City and the beach over on Anastasia Island.
+There are two sides to St. Augustine: the historic Old City and St. Augustine Beach over on Anastasia Island.
 To get the full picture, you’ll want to spend time in both.
 Check out adults-only Beachfront Bed & Breakfast once you’ve had your fill of forts and fountains.
 The property offers just a handful of rooms, all with private bathrooms.
 There’s a heated outdoor pool and hot tub, landscaped gardens and a friendly atmosphere.
 With calming views of the Atlantic Ocean, it’s an idyllic spot to unwind.

 Family Friendly Beach